Last Will and Testament UK

 Do I need a solicitor for my will to be legally binding?

-You can write your own last will and testament without involving a solicitor; however, this is not recommended as home-made wills are easier to challenge and overturn if someone disputes their contents.
-In addition your will may involve complexities which can be very hard to manage without the guidance of an experienced solicitor.
-Examples of complexities can include the need to provide for children from a previous marriage, as well as your current partner and any shared or step children.
+You can write your own last will and testament without involving a solicitor; however, this is not recommended as homemade wills are easier to challenge and overturn if someone disputes their contents.
+In addition, your will may involve complexities that can be very hard to manage without the guidance of an experienced solicitor.
+Examples of complexities can include the need to provide for children from a previous marriage, as well as your current partner and any shared or stepchildren.

-Whether you write your will with the support of a solicitor or on your own, there are certain conditions which must be met:
+Whether you write your will with the support of a solicitor or on your own, there are certain conditions that must be met: